Taykun345/skin-PLi-MetrixHD-WPstyle-mod/README.md

 2. Area51 & IPMAN from et-view-support.com
 3. ckone & blzr from openpli.org

 Use only with XPicons (transparent light) for best results.
+I recommend these ones: http://ocram.github.io/picons/downloads.html